 Should you find yourself with a fresh geoduck on your hands, here's what to do.

-1. Cut the geoduck out of its shell.
+Step 1: Cut the geoduck out of its shell.

-2. Remove shell and the guts.
-Notice the large round thing in the photo below?
-That's the geoduck's stomach, and if it doesn't turn your stomach, you can add it to chowder or soup.
+Step 2.
+Remove the shell and innards.
+Notice the large round thing in the bottom right of photo below?
+That's the geoduck's stomach, and if you're so inclined, you can add it to chowder or soup.

 At this point, you may make several interesting discoveries in the pile of geoduck guts, such as a skinny, translucent thingbobber or a miniature, moving crab.
 Ignore them and move on.
 (The translucent thing is a crystalline style, aka the clams digestive system, and the crab is just a hitchhiker - harmless if a bit unexpected.)

 Step 3.
 Remove the skin.
 To do this, pour hot water over the geoduck, focusing on areas covered in skin.
 (Another way to do this is to submerge the geoduck in hot water, however, you also don't want to actually cook the duck so we prefer to use targeted hot water rather than a dunk.)

 After blanching the geoduck, the skin should peel off.
 Like... nylon.
 You may need to pour more hot water over the sticky spots.

 Step 5.
 Cool down.
 Everything that remains is edible, and you should dunk it in your bowl of ice water to cool it down.
 At this point, the clam will keep just fine under refrigeration for a few days - but like any seafood, it's best eaten right away.

 Step 6: Enjoy!
 The neck, or siphon, is delicious sliced very thinly - paper thin - and then eaten as ceviche or crudo.
 The belly meat, which is more tender, is good fried (usually folks hit it with a meat tenderizer a time or two) or ground up and used in a fritter or chowder.
 We'll try to post more recipes later!